HermanL02/WarwickUniversity-Notes/202404/0419 Weekly Checkout.md

 - Assist Soma in some tasks to fix IPFS retries when Spheron is down

 # Community
-- Stake Pot Account Investigation
+- Answer Questions in TownHall
 - Town Hall Rewards assist Pedro
 - VPS Docker Testnet Link